 For a look at the “mystery of the Trinity,” check out the video below:

-He went on to (wrongly) say that the Trinity originated from paganism:
+He went on to accuse the Trinity as originating from paganism:

 Robert Millet, an emeritus BYU professor, said this: